 A smart brief focuses on the desired response that comes from the strategic objective:

-To illustrate, click on the Creative Brief desired response to zoom in.
-It also serves as a Marketing Brief.
+To illustrate, click on the Creative Brief desired response.
+This helps you learn how to write a Creative Brief

 The bad brief above sets up an unrealistic attempt to get consumers to think, feel, and try – and all-in-one ad.
 The smart brief narrows the focus to drive trial, which aligns with the strategic objective of the brand plan.
 Too many marketers already know what they want to say before they even know the response they want from their consumers.
 Start with the desired response, which comes from your brand plan, and only then can you decide what to say to achieve that response.